 With just five ingredients and less than 5 minutes of prep tie.
 This is one of my favorite easy Easter side dishes.
 Nana's Corn Pudding is packed with sweet corn flavor and the perfect side for any holiday.

 - 14 ounces canned corn, drained

-- Put the butter in a 9 x 13 casserole dish and place in the oven to melt.
+- Put the butter in a 9 x 13 casserole dish.
+Place the casserole dish in the oven to melt the butter.